Kristina enjoys trying new foods, growing her own food, experimenting with recipes, and cooking healthy meals for her family.

 In a freezer-safe container, freeze the mixture.
 I froze mine overnight.
 When you are ready to serve, remove the mixture from the freezer a few minutes ahead of time.
 Scrape the slushy with a metal spoon and scoop into a glass.
 Serve and enjoy!

-Best served on a patio while relaxing in a deck chair, watching the sunset as the warm summer breeze drifts by (in my humble opinion).
+This is best served on a patio while relaxing in a deck chair, watching the sunset as the warm summer breeze drifts by (in my humble opinion).